Switchboard Victoria is connecting

 the LGBTIQA+ community

-Switchboard Victoria is a community based not for profit organisation that provides a peer driven, support service for the lesbian, gay, bisexual, transgender and gender diverse, intersex, queer, asexual (LGBTIQA+) communities and their allies, friends, support workers and families.
+Switchboard Victoria is an LGBTIQA+ community-led not for profit organisation providing care, connection, support and advocacy for lesbian, gay, bisexual, transgender, gender diverse, intersex, queer and asexual (LGBTIQA+) people, as well as their families, friends, allies, support workers and communities.

 Rainbow Door

-Switchboard is the Victorian partner of QLife.
-QLife is a national telephone and webchat peer support and referral service for LGBTIQ+ people and their loved ones.
-QLife is a free and anonymous service run by trained and experienced LGBTIQA+ peers for those wanting to talk about a range of issues including sexuality, identity, gender, bodies, feelings or relationships.
+As the Victorian partner of the national QLife service in partnership with LGBTIQ+ Health Australia, Switchboard provides anonymous peer-based phone and webchat support, information and referrals to LGBTIQA+ people and their loved ones.
+Staffed by trained and experienced LGBTIQA+ peers, this free service is available for those wanting to talk about a range of issues including sexuality, identity, gender, bodies, feelings or relationships.

 Training